King Edward's School Home Old Edwardians Website

 1959

 Naval Architect, involved with the work of the National Historic Ships Committee.
 One of the UK's leading ship structural experts, having written a definitive book on the subject and been a member of Lloyd's Register Technical Committee as well as an advisor in the 1990s to the US Navy.
-He is currently a member of Council and Vice President of the Royal Institution of Naval Architects.
+Currently a member of Council and Vice President of the Royal Institution of Naval Architects.